In A Nutshell

 But if you're itching for a hair-rending, crazy-tragic, feel-bad story you pretty much can't do better than Antigone.
 Or should we say you can't do worse?

 Why Should I Care?

 Remember how Ismene asks Antigone to just forget about burying their brother’s body (which, according to the king's latest law, is an act punishable by death) and to instead marry the king’s dreamy son and live happily ever after?
-Antigone isn't willing to forget her brother.
+Well, Antigone isn't willing to forget her brother.
 She sees burying her brother as a moral imperative, which supersedes human-created laws.

 Antigone chooses to express her dissatisfaction with what she believes to be the unethical new regime of King Creon by burying her brother's body.
-Antigone resolves to sacrifice her own life in the service of a greater justice.
-It's this kind of almost superhuman resolve that changes the course of history, and that's something that we can admire equally in the 5th century B.C. and the 21st century A.D.
+She resolves to sacrifice her own life in the service of a greater justice.
+It's this kind of almost superhuman resolve that changes the course of history—and that's something that we can admire equally in the 5th Century B.C.E. and the 21st Century A.D.